 - a permanent North Carolina verifiable residence address.”

 North Dakota: North Dakota permits military members and their spouses to renew the driver’s licenses by mail.
+They recommend calling the Central Office of Transportation at 701.328.4353.

 Ohio: You may renew an Ohio driver’s license by mail if you meet the qualifications.